The-Marcy-Lab-School-Assignments/introduction-to-x-blog-post-MarioACrespo/README.md

 Google Auth is based on OAuth 2.0 and OpenID Connect.
 These are industry standards that allow your application to confirm a user’s identity without ever touching their password.
 Instead, your app uses a token issued by Google after the user gives permission.

-Think of it like checking in at the airport with a passport.
-You do not need to verify every detail yourself—TSA already did that.
-Google plays that verification role, so you can just focus on welcoming the user into your app.
+Think of it like using your driver’s license to prove your identity.
+It wasn’t created for that purpose specifically, but because you had to verify your identity to get it, it is a trusted document.

-This approach is used by companies like Spotify and Airbnb, and it is widely adopted because it improves security, increases user trust, and reduces development time.
+This approach is used by many companies like Spotify and Airbnb, and it is widely adopted because it improves security, increases user trust, and reduces development time.
 It is a perfect match for web and mobile apps where fast, secure login is a must.

 ## How Google Auth Works in a Full Stack App